-- Refresh replications, both source and target - Mirroring replications, target only.
+- Refresh replications, both source and target - Mirroring replications, , both source and target.
+For source connections, Syniti Data Replication offers the Log Server Agent, Transaction Log support and triggers. - Synchronization

 - For a complete up-to-date list of supported sources and targets, and information on where to obtain a .NET provider, check the Supported .NET Providers article in the Help Center. - The Help Center also provides database-specific setup notes in PDF format.